sthagen/nineties/docs/index.md

 ## Bug Tracker

-Feature requests and bug reports are bested entered in the [todos of sammen](https://todo.sr.ht/~sthagen/sammen).
+Feature requests and bug reports are bested entered in the [todos of nineties](https://todo.sr.ht/~sthagen/nineties).

 ## Primary Source repository

-The primary source repository of [sammen is at sourcehut](https://git.sr.ht/~sthagen/sammen) a collection of tools useful for software development.
+The primary source repository of [nineties is at sourcehut](https://git.sr.ht/~sthagen/nineties) a collection of tools useful for software development.